ArtDou/ArtDou/README.md

 👋 Hi!
-I'm Arthur Douillet, Engineer and PhD in Computational Biology.
+I'm Arthur Douillet, Engineer and PhD in Computational Biology and further training in Data Science.

 👀 My interests include a broad range of topics related to Artificial Intelligence and its diverse applications.